 Under the scheme, businesses are able to apply for government grants for employees’ salaries up to the lower of 80% of an employee's regular wage and £2,500 per month.

 As with other businesses, such directors would need to have been on the payroll on 28 February 2020 and they cannot work while they are on furlough leave.
 We do not yet know the extent to which minor directorial duties would be disregarded, or whether the requirement that a furloughed employee should do 'no work' would prohibit this.

-It is Pink's view that in such times as we find ourselves, a pragmatic view should be taken.
 Please do get in touch with us if you are uncertain as to how to approach this yourself.